terrapower/armi/doc/user/radial_and_axial_expansion.rst

 Pin and detailed number densities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During the expansion process and redistribution of mass, some parameters beyond nuclide number densities are updated via :class:`~armi.reactor.converters.axialExpansionChanger.redistributeMass.RedistributeMass`.
+During the expansion/contraction and redistribution of mass process, some parameters beyond nuclide number densities are updated via :class:`~armi.reactor.converters.axialExpansionChanger.redistributeMass.RedistributeMass`.

 ``Component.p.pinNDens`` and ``Component.p.detailedNDens`` are updated if they are populated for both